Pravin93-Murugesan/Hydroelectric-Power-Plant-Automation/README.md

 They are listed in a seperate folder called 'PLC Programs'.
 Code in a different language (Functional Block, GRAPH or Ladder Logic) can be found in the pdf file called 'Print - PLC (2)'.

 ## HMI details
-Can be found in a seperate folder called 'HMI/SCADA'.
+Can be found in a seperate folder called 'HMI'.
 For more information, look into the pdf file called 'Print - HMI'.